-Invokana Injury Lawsuit
+Invokana Injury Lawyer

 Hundreds of thousands of Americans take the drug Invokana (canagliflozin), which is used to treat Type 2 diabetes.
 Since reaching the market in 2013, Invokana has become one of the most popular diabetes medications nationwide.
 However, since its inception, Invokana has been associated with several serious side effects - and this dangerous drug has been marketed and sold in spite of these significant health risks.

 Invokana is a drug used to treat type 2 diabetes.
 Type 2 diabetes is typically developed in middle or older age and is linked to lifestyle and genetic factors.
 Symptoms of type 2 diabetes include increased thirst and frequent urination, among others.
 Invokana, also known as canagliflozin, lowers blood sugar in adults with type 2 diabetes by inhibiting the kidneys' reabsorption of glucose.
 The glucose is then excreted in the urine.

 Much of the attention Invokana garnered during its FDA process was due to its mechanism of action.
 It is the first of the sodium-glucose cotransporter 2 (SGLT2) inhibitor class of drugs introduced to the American public.
 Invokana blocks glucose from being reabsorbed into the blood; essentially attacking blood sugar at the beginning of the cycle.
 Traditional diabetic drugs have acted once the blood sugar has been absorbed into the cells.